charliejllewellyn/aws-security-workshop/detection/README.md

 1. After a short period of time the Compliance state of the **myOrg-security-groups-restrict-common-ports** rule will change to **1 noncompliant resource(s)**
     ![sg rule list](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/detection/non-compliant-rule-list.png)

-1. Click on the **myOrg-security-groups-restrict-common-ports** Rule name
+1. Click on the **myOrg-security-groups-restrict-common-ports** rule name

 1. In the **Resources Evaluated** section, click on the Security Group ID in the **Config Timeline** column for the **NonCompliant** resource
     ![sg rule shortlist](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/detection/non-compliant-rule-shortlist.png)